manualbashing/manuel/content/posts/writing-citing-obsidian-zotero/index.md

 author: Manuel Batsching
 draft: true
 cover:
   image: images/zotero-obsidian-bff.jpg
-    alt: "A picture showing two men jumping together over a green field.
-Instead of heads they have the Zotero and Obsidian logo respectively."
+  alt: A picture showing two men jumping together over a green field.
+Instead of heads they have the Zotero and Obsidian logo respectively.
   caption: "Zotero and Obsidian: BFF"
 ---

-In this post, I want to show you how to setup a basic system for academic writing in Obsidian.
+In this post, I want to show you how to setup a very basic system for academic writing in Obsidian.
 This will be a step-by-step guide, where we start with an empty vault, and enable the following features:

 - Adding literature references, which are organized in Zotero, to a markdown text.
 - Exporting this markdown text to Microsoft Word's DOCX[^1] format, including an automatically generated bibliography.

-{{< callout emoji="📎" text="In a later post I will try to explain, why you would want to do that." >}}
 ## Requirements

 For what follows I assume, that you have the following tools installed: